Pheran

 The pheran consists of two gowns, one over the other.
 The traditional pheran extends to the feet, which was popular up to the late 19th century C.E.
 However, a relatively modern variation of the pheran extends to below the knees, which is worn with a suthan inside (loose form of shalwar) similar to the styles worn in Afghanistan.

-It is optional to wear the suthan with a long phiran as traditionally lower garments are not worn with pherans.
-The traditional pheran do not have side slits.

-According to some sources, the pheran was introduced by Mughal emperor Akbar when he conquered the valley in 1586.

 In summer, the pheran are made of cotton, but in winter, the pheran is made of wool, covering and protecting the body from the cold especially during snow.
-These dresses are used by the residents of the Kashmir valley and Kashmiris residing in Chenab Valley.
+These dresses are used by the residents of the Kashmir Valley and Kashmiris residing in Chenab Valley.

-Since Pheran is unique to the kashmiri culture and it is worn particularly to protect oneself from the coolest phase(Chilai Kalan-starts from December 21) in winter, December 21 is now being celebrated as Pheran Day in Kashmir valley.
+Since Pheran is unique to the Kashmiri culture and it is worn particularly to protect oneself from the coolest phase(Chilai Kalan-starts from 21 December) in winter, 21 December is now being celebrated as Pheran Day in Kashmir valley.

-Etymology
+Etymology and history

-According to one theory, pheran is a corruption of the Persian word 'perahan' which means cloak.
+Pheran is a corruption of the Persian word 'perahan' which means cloak.
 The outfit has been in vogue in Kashmir since before the 15th century.

+Before the advent of Islamic influence, the people of Kashmir used to wear a loose gown-type leather doublet instead of pheran, as recorded by Hiuen-Tsang.

+According to some sources, the pheran was introduced by Mughal emperor Akbar when he conquered the valley in 1586.
+However, according to historian Prithivi Nath Kaul Bamzai, with the arrival of Sufi saints and Muslim theologians from Persia and Central Asia, Kashmiris adopted their long robes and round turbans.
+The long robe, in particular, is considered the precursor to the Pheran, which is now the traditional attire of Kashmiris.